Home Why Do Good Employees Quit?

 Overwork

 Talented and hard-working employees can take on a bigger workload, but it doesn’t mean they should be suffocated with their jobs.
-Without changing the process, position, or title, if you just go on increasing the workload, it would be highly depressing and not following the good corporate culture.
+Without changing the process, position, or title, if you just go on increasing the workload, it would be highly depressing and not follow the good corporate culture.

 Signs of toxic work culture